-Invisalign is a leading aligner system that’s transformed more than 10 million smiles.
+Invisalign is a leading aligner system that’s transformed more than 14 million smiles.
 Other clear aligners may look similar, but they’re usually less capable and better suited to very simple cases.
-Our Incognito lingual braces feature cast-gold brackets that are custom-made to fit your teeth perfectly.

 5. The wire we use to move your teeth was created by NASA